Rule 3745-40-01 | Definitions.

 (4) "Fiber crops" means crops such as flax and cotton that are produced primarily for the production of products and are not consumed by people or animals.

-(5) "Field storage" means the storage of biosolids in a field at a beneficial use site for no more than ninety days.
+(5) "Field storage" means the storage of biosolids at a beneficial use site for no more than one hundred eighty days per calendar year.

 (a) Source-separated plant materials, including stems, leaves, vines, or roots, from an agricultural process.